 These fast-paced mysteries feature Benjamin Bradshaw, Professor of Electrical Engineering at the University of Washington.
 Bradshaw’s electrical forensic and investigative skills, combined with a keen understanding of human nature, bring the Seattle Police, and murder, often to his doorstep during the social and scientific turmoil of the early twentieth century.

-All three books in the series thus far have earned the Washington Academy of Sciences Seal-of-Approval for Science.
+All four books in the series thus far have earned the Washington Academy of Sciences Seal-of-Approval for Science.

 BOOK 2: FATAL INDUCTION

 The race to win an electrical competition sparks Professor Bradshaw’s obsession for invention in this sequel to A SPARK OF DEATH, but the search for a child who may have witnessed a murder forces him to transform his contest entry into a trap to catch a killer.